ayiemba/MpesaLib/README.md

 }

 ```
-You should see this from your phone if you did it right...
+You should see the following from your phone if you configured everything propoerly...

 ![STK Push Screen](screenshots/stkpush.png)